s100yanov/employee-model/README.md

 - Automatic design of Expert profile, setting structurally distinctive properties, modification of the basic Employee Salary, Assets and ID, reflecting the specific characteristics of the Expert
 - Validation and control of the hierarchy

 ## The model works with the standard input and output.
-The validation requires specific syntax of the input.
+The validation requires specific syntax for the input.

 ### ++Valid input data:++